 - All Master's categories.
-Records are homologated in the related category of the athlete.
-Establish a record in a higher category is not possible regarding point 2.1.7.1.
+Records are homologated in the related category of the

+athlete only for the distances registered in the CMAS Championships.
+Establish a

+record in a higher category is not possible regarding point 2.1.7.1.

 - Senior Ladies

 - Senior Men

 - Junior Ladies

 - Junior Men